Merge git fork changes with unrelated histories

 git switch develop

-Add original repo as upstream of fork (in the the same directory as step 1)
+Add the original repository as upstream of the fork:

 git remote add upstream https://github.invalid/scivision/coolprog